“Development is like a tree- it can be nurtured in its growth only by feeding its roots not by pulling on its branches”

 I am a development practitioner with over 15-years experience across non-governmental organizations, bilateral and multilateral development agencies.

-An applied social and political scientist, I have contributed to and learned from implementing numerous development cooperation programs across natural resource management and poverty alleviation with prolonged country-visits in Burkina Faso, Ghana, India, Jordan, Kyrgyz Republic, Laos PDR, Liberia, Myanmar, Nepal, Niger, Oman, Rwanda, Sri Lanka, South Africa and Uganda.
+An applied social and political scientist, I have contributed to and learned from implementing over 40 development cooperation programs and projects addressing poverty alleviation, natural resource management and climate change.

-I specialize in systemic and programmatic management, integrated governance approaches as well as system-wide and sustainable human and institutional capacity development that interdependently empower people, strengthen institutions and sharpen policies.
+I specialize in systemic and programmatic management, integrated governance approaches as well as system-wide and sustainable human and institutional capacity development that interdependently empowers people, strengthens institutions and sharpens the enabling policy environment.

 My methodological expertise includes applying and facilitating participatory, demand-driven (i.e. “bottom-up”) and empowering development methods to achieve more transformative, country-driven and sustainable results at scale.

 Experience taught me that any desired changes and lasting effects will not be achieved without applying a comprehensive, needs-based and empowering capacity development approach that is owned and driven by country stakeholders.

 Current thematic focus areas include: